 Fur farming is a practice of breeding or raising certain varieties of animals for their fur.
-Europe farmers is the largest producer of fur.
-There are around 6,000 fur farms in EU.
+Europe farmers are the largest producer of fur.
+There are around 6,000 fur farms in the EU.
 The EU is known for its 63% of global mink production and 70% of fox production and Denmark is the leading mink-producing country.
-Other major producers in the world includes countries like China, the Netherlands, the Baltic States, and the U.S. The United States is one of the major fur skin.
+Other major producers in the world include countries like China, the Netherlands, the Baltic States, and the U.S. The United States is one of the major fur skin.

 Wearing fur clothing in cold weather as protection goes back to the Stone Age, the source for this material came from the wild.
 As human populations grew, furs, leathers, and hides for use in clothing came from farm stock, such as sheep, rabbits, cattle, pigs, and goats.

 Historically, the fur trade played an important economic role in the United States.
-Today about 80% of the fur clothing industry's materials comes from animals which are raised on farms.
+Today about 80% of the fur clothing industry's materials come from animals which are raised on farms.
 The rest is from animals caught in the wild.
 The most farmed fur-bearing animal is the mink, followed by the fox.